hernorusso/devify-magic/README.md

 - I've tried to keep my self close to the SOLID principles.
 - I've follow best practices to write and also to organize the code.
 - There's many ToDo's documented in the code that will improve it form architectural perspective.

+## Docker useful commands

+- access to the shell of the app container: `docker exec -it nest-docker-postgres sh`

 ## Support